 So how do we move our ads into the “good to excellent” categories?

 - The CRN Survey respondents say “properly understanding what resonates with consumers” and dealing with “corporate culture” are the two top areas of opportunity for creatives.
 Respondents also said that “informative” ads are the most effective.

 - But the real starting point is knowing which of your ads are working and which are not.
-Without a feedback loop, your creative team lacks the information that will enable it to constantly improve its work and build on lessons learned.
+Without an advertising effectiveness measurement feedback loop, your creative team lacks the in formation that will enable it to constantly improve its work and build on lessons learned.

 ABX provides the largest normative database in the industry across all media types.
 On average you can improve your creative effectiveness by 17%.